-Section 5 The City finds that an urgent need exists for the described parks, recreation and open space acquisitions, renovation and development and declares that an emergency exists requiring submission to the qualified electors of the City of a proposition authorizing the issuance of the Bonds for the purposes described in Sections 1 and 2 of this resolution at a special election to be held in conjunction with the general municipal election to be held on November 7.
-1989
+Section 5.
+The City finds that an urgent need exists for the described parks, recreation and open space acquisitions, renovation and development and declares that an emergency exists requiring submission to the qualified electors of the City of a proposition authorizing the issuance of the Bonds for the purposes described in Sections 1 and 2 of this resolution at a special election to be held in conjunction with the general municipal election to be held on November 7.
+1989.

-The King County manager of records and elections as ex officio supervisor of elections is hereby requested to find the existence of such emergency pursuant to RCW 29.13, and is requested to assume iurisdiction of and to call and conduct a special election and to submit to the qualified electors of the City the propositions set forth below.
-The City Clerk is hereby authorized and directed to certify said propositions to the King County manager of records and elections in substantially the following form, with such additions, deletions or modifications as may be required by the City
+The King County manager of records and elections as ex officio supervisor of elections is hereby requested to find the existence of such emergency pursuant to RCW 29.13, and is requested to assume jurisdiction of and to call and conduct a special election and to submit to the qualified electors of the City the propositions set forth below.
+The City Clerk is hereby authorized and directed to certify said propositions to the King County manager of records and elections in substantially the following form, with such additions, deletions or modifications as may be required by the City Attomey:

-Attorney: CITY OF REDMOND PROPOSITION NO. 1 PARKS, RECREA-TION AND OPEN SPACE ACQUISITION AND RENOVATION BONDS - \$4,870,000 Shall the City of Redmond, to acquire land for parks, recreation and open space purposes and to renovate existing park facilities, incurindebtedness and issue not more than \$4.870,000 of unlimited tax general obligation bonds with a maximum term of 20 years, on which principal and interest shall be payable from annual property tax levies upon all taxable property within the City in excess of regular property tax levies, as provided in Resolution No. 802?
-BONDS, YES BONDS, NO.
+CITY OF REDMOND PROPOSITION NO. 1 PARKS, RECREA-TION AND OPEN SPACE ACQUISITION

-BONDS NO CITY OF REDMOND PROPOSITION NO. 2 PARKS AND REC-REATION FACILITY DEVELOPMENT BONDS - \$3,750,000 Shall the City of Redmond, to develop park and recreation facilities. incurindebtedness and issue not more than \$3.750.000 of unlimited tax general obligation bonds with a maximum term of 20 years, on which principal and interest shall be payable from annual property tax levies upon all taxable property within the City in excess of regular property tax levies, as provided in Resolution No. 802?
-BONDS, YES
+AND RENOVATION BONDS - \$4,870,000 Shall the City of Redmond, to acquire land for parks, recreation and open space purposes and to renovate existing park facilities, incurindebtedness and issue not more than \$4,870,000 of unlimited tax general obligation bonds with a maximum term of 20 years, on which principal and interest shall be payable from annual property tax levies upon all taxable property within the City in excess of regular property tax levies, as provided in Resolution No. 802?
+BONDS, YES BONDS, NO CITY OF REDMOND

-BONDS, NO Section 6.
-If the development bonds (proposition no. 2) are approved and new facilities are developed, the City must provide for the ongoing cost of maintaining these new facilities.
-Existing City revenues are not adequate to pay for these costs.
+PROPOSITION NO. 2 PARKS AND REC-REATION FACILITY DEVELOPMENT BONDS - \$3,750,000 Shall the City of Redmond, to develop park and recreation facilities. incurindebtedness and issue not more than \$3,750,000 of unlimited tax general obligation bonds with a maximum term of 20 years, on which principal and interest shall be payable from annual property tax levies upon all taxable property within the City in excess of regular property tax levies, as provided in Resoluquate to pay for these costs.
 In recognition of this fact (as well as to meet maintenance expenses for existing facilities), the City Council has directed by separate resolution that voter approval be sought for an increase in the 106% tax levy lid.
-In the event voter approval for the levy lid increase is not obtained, it is the City Council's intention that the authority under proposition no. 2 to incurindebtedness and issue bonds for development will only be used for projects which generate sufficient revenues to offset their
+In the event voter approval for the levy lid increase is not obtained, it is the City Council's intention that the authority under proposition no. 2 to incurindebtedness and issue bonds for development will only be used for projects which generate sufficient revenues to offset their maintenance costs, or for which there is another identified source of funds to pay for maintenance RESOLVED this 15th day of August, 1989.
+APPROVED: Doreen Marchione (signed) MAYOR, DOREEN MARCHIONE ATTEST/AUTHENTI-CATED: Doris A. Schaible (signed) CITY CLERK, DORIS A. SCHAIBLE FILED WITH THE CITY CLERK: 8-10-89 PASSED BY THE CITY COUNCIL: 8-15-89 RESOLUTION NO.